e-ndrus/human_detector/README.md

 Or if you want to receive input from your phone, start it with the following arguments: python human_detector_test.py phone your_IP

-For alarm to work on Linux, you'll need sudo apt install sox You'll also need to set up your app password in your Google account if you would like to use Gmail.
+For alarm to work on Linux, you'll need sudo apt install sox.
+You'll also need to set up your app password in your Google account if you would like to use Gmail.
 More on this here: https://support.google.com/accounts/answer/185833?hl=en.

 Code adapted from Tensorflow Object Detection Framework